nextcloud/documentation/admin_manual/configuration/background_jobs.rst

 Defining Background Jobs
 ========================
 A system like ownCloud sometimes requires tasks to be done on a regular basis without the need for user interaction or hindering ownCloud performance.
-For that purpose, as a system administrator, you can define background jobs (for example, database clean-ups) which executed without any need for user interaction.
+For that purpose, as a system administrator, you can define background jobs (for example, database clean-ups) which are executed without any need for user interaction.

 These jobs are typically referred to as *cron jobs*.
 Cron jobs are commands or shell-based scripts that are scheduled to run periodically at fixed times, dates, or intervals.   ``cron.php`` is an ownCloud internal process that runs such background jobs on demand.